SpotifyXP/SpotifyXP/README.md

 ### Install instructions

-[1.
-Download the Stable version under Releases or download the nightly version under the Actions tab]:#
 1. Download the nightly version under the Actions tab
 2. Double click **SpotifyXP.jar** or run this in the directory where **SpotifyXP.jar** is downloaded: <pre>java -jar SpotifyXP.jar</pre>